josafatburmeister/BirdSongIdentification/README.md

 The downloader stage of the pipeline is responsible for downloading the audio files and labels needed for model training and evaluation, and converting them into a consistent format.
 For this purpose, we provide a generic downloader implementation, based on which downloaders for specific datasets can be implemented.

 To demonstrate the capability of our pipeline, we use audio data from the Xeno-Canto database (for model training, validation and testing), as well as the NIPS4BPlus dataset (for model testing).
 The download of both datasets is implemented by separate downloader classes that inherit from the above mentioned downloader base class.
 To download audio files from Xeno-Canto, the public Xeno-Canto API<sup>3</sup> is used.
 The Xeno-Canto API allows searching for audio files based on a set of filter criteria (e.g., bird species, recording location, recording quality, and recording duration).
-The search returns the metadata of the matching audio files in JSON format, including download links for the audio files (Figure 2).
+The search returns the metadata of the matching audio files in JSON format, including download links for the audio files (Listing [1](#listing-xeno-canto-json)).
 Our Xeno-Canto downloader implementation supports most of the filter criteria of the Xeno-Canto API and compiles training, validation, and test sets based on the filter values.
 Our NIPS4BPlus downloader, on the other hand, only supports filtering by bird species and sound category, since no other metadata is available for the NIPS4Bplus dataset.

 ```javascript
 [